Labile blood products

 The use of frozen plasma is indicated for the following conditions:

-- patient who are bleeding or must undergo surgery and whose INR is ≥ 1.8 or, their PT (prothrombin time) or APTT (activated partial thromboplastin time) are ≥ 1.5 x the normal if the clotting factor concentrates or other treatments are not available (e.g., liver failure);
+• patient who is bleeding or must undergo surgery if the clotting factor concentrates or other treatments are not available (e.g., liver failure);

 Contraindications